-I received an interesting article confirming my and my clients’ suspicions that the cost per click (CPC) for AdWords has been rising considerably over the last few years and how it breaks down between major search engines.
+I received an interesting article confirming my and my clients’ suspicions that the cost per click (CPC) for Ads (Formerly Google AdWords) has been rising considerably over the last few years and how it breaks down between major search engines.

 In the article from The Adgooroo blog last week, it shows how costs are rising per industry category.
 Legal and automotive show rises of 50% and 45% respectively.
 The financial industry only had a 9% increase, but overall the CPC rise averaged 26% across the board.